Zafeldaf/test-mern-app/README.md

 2. How to write backend code
 3. Usage of bcrypt to hash the passwords of users
 4. Mongodb integration with the backend via mongoose and jwt authentication
-5. Storing the user data locally via cookies and usage of localstorage
+5. Storing the user data locally via cookies and usage of localstorage.
-6.